dhruvp/math-blog/_posts/2020-07-19-quantum-computers.md

 ---

 You may be surprised at just how often we use polarization everyday.
-For instance, any time you put on a pair of sunglasses on a sunny day, you are harnessing light polarization!
-The black lenses on sunglasses block certain types of light to reduce the glare that we see.
+For instance, any time you put on a pair of polarized sunglasses on a sunny day, you are harnessing light polarization!
+The black lenses on polarized sunglasses block certain types of light to reduce the glare that we see.
 The lenses do so by only letting in light of a certain polarization angle and blocking all other light.

 <p class='image-block'>
     <img src='/public/images/quantum_computer/sunglasses.png' />
-    The lenses on sunglasses are polarization filters that only allow light of a specific polarization through.
+    The lenses on polarized sunglasses are polarization filters that only allow light of a specific polarization through.
 Image Source (https://vision-works.co.za/polarized-lenses-explained/)

     A sunglass lens is a specific example of a polarization filter - a barrier that only lets in light of a specific polarization angle.
 </p>